Building a Transport Package: The Right Way

 install of MODX that contains your _build

-directory, you'll have duplicate
+directory, you'll have duplicate files in

 assets/mycomponents/yourcomponent/assets/yourcomponent